-- 1) Residential uses in rural areas must comply with the setback provisions outlined in the minimum distance separation formulae. - m) Notwithstanding the policies of Subsection 3.10.2 e), for the property described as 165 Foster Avenue and comprising an area of approximately 1,010 square metres, six (6) residential units shall be permitted. - n) Accessory dwelling units shall be permitted in a one-unitsingle detached dwelling, two-unitsemi-detached dwelling, or townhouse townhouse dwelling, as well as in a building or structure ancillary to a one-unitsingle detached dwelling, a two-unitsemi-detached dwelling, or townhouse townhouse dwelling, subject to the following: - a maximum of one accessory dwelling unit, and coach house dwellingdetached accessory dwelling unit, is permitted; - the accessory dwelling unit must be in compliance with the Ontario Building Code and/or Fire Code; - the accessory dwelling unit must be compliant with zoning provisions related to the adequate provision of parking and municipal servicing; and - the accessory dwelling unit should conform to the character of the primary dwelling and the surrounding neighbourhood. - Notwithstanding subsection n), on a parcel of land that is within an area of settlement that is serviced by municipal water and sewage works on which residential use, other than accessory dwelling units, is permitted by by-law, the following shall be permitted: - Two residential units in a single detached dwelling, semi-detached dwelling, or townhouse dwelling if all buildings and structures ancillary to this cumulatively contain no more than one residential unit; or - Three residential units in a single detached dwelling, semi-detached dwelling or townhouse dwelling is no building or structure ancillary to this contains any residential units; or - One residential unit in a building or structure ancillary to a single detached dwelling, semi-detached dwelling or townhouse dwelling if this contains no more than two residential units and no other building or structure ancillary to this contains any residential units. - Op) Notwithstanding the policies of Subsections 7.7 e) and 7.7 m) of the City of Belleville Official Plan, for the property municipally known as 187 Stanley Street
+- l) Residential uses in rural areas must comply with the setback provisions outlined in the minimum distance separation formulae. - m) Notwithstanding the policies of Subsection 3.10.2 e), for the property described as 165 Foster Avenue and comprising an area of approximately 1,010 square metres, six (6) residential units shall be permitted.

+- n) Accessory dwelling units shall be permitted in a one-unit dwelling, two-unit dwelling, or townhouse, as well as in a building or structure ancillary to a one-unit dwelling, a two-unit dwelling, or townhouse, subject to the following: - a maximum of one accessory dwelling unit, and coach house dwelling, is permitted; - the accessory dwelling unit must be in compliance with the Ontario Building Code and/or Fire Code; - the accessory dwelling unit must be compliant with zoning provisions related to the adequate provision of parking and municipal servicing; and - the accessory dwelling unit should conform to the character of the primary dwelling and the surrounding neighbourhood. - o) Notwithstanding subsection n), on a parcel of land that is within an area of settlement that is serviced by municipal water and sewage works on which residential use, other than ancillary residential use, is permitted by by-law, the following shall be permitted: - Two residential units in a single detached dwelling, semi-detached dwelling, or townhouse if all buildings and structures ancillary to this cumulatively contain no more than one residential unit; or - Three residential units in a single detached dwelling, semi-detached dwelling or townhouse is no building or structure ancillary to this contains any residential units; or - One residential unit in a building or structure ancillary to a single detached dwelling, semi-detached dwelling or townhouse is this contains no more than two residential units and no other building or structure ancillary to this contains any residential units.